MrSmith33/vox/internals.md

 At the end we have all conditional nodes deleted and/or replaces with some of their children.
 All of the nodes in the sequence were self registered, and no nested nodes were registered yet.

 Then we walk all the nodes in array and request registering of their children.

+One non-ordinary thing here is that `#if` condition or `#foreach` expression need to be evaluated, which means that condition subtree needs to be processed up to `Type check` stage and evaluated.

 #### Lookup names